 Household Employment Taxes (Nanny Tax)

-If a taxpayer hires someone to provide household services, and the taxpayer controls the manner of the work, then the hired person is considered an employee, for which the taxpayer must pay Social Security and Medicare taxes — otherwise known as Federal Insurance Contributions Act, or FICA taxes — and federal unemployment taxes, which is often referred to in the tax code as Federal Unemployment Tax Act, or FUTA taxes.
+If a taxpayer hires someone to provide household services, and the taxpayer controls the manner of the work, then the hired person is considered an employee, for which the taxpayer must pay Social Security and Medicare taxes — also called Federal Insurance Contributions Act, or FICA taxes — and federal unemployment taxes, often referred to in the tax code as Federal Unemployment Tax Act, or FUTA taxes.

-To prevent aliens from working illegally within the United States, the taxpayer must verify the employment status of each potential employee by completing the US Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification or use instant electronic verification.
+To prevent aliens from working illegally within the United States, the taxpayer must verify the employment status of each potential employee by completing the US Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification.
 Form I-9 should be kept as a tax record.
 Additional information can be found at www.uscis.gov.

 Social Security and Medicare Taxes